ROGR3/LepikJS/Readme.md

 # LepikJS
 LepikJS is a global keyboard and mouse event emitter.
-It allows you to listen to and emit events related to keyboard and mouse actions.
-You can use it for automation, testing, or any other application that requires control over user input.
+It allows you to listen to and emit events related to keyboard and mouse actions as well as managing windows and screens.
+You can use it for automation, testing, or any other application that requires control over dekstop and user input.

 You can visit LepikJS's [website](https://lepikjs.netlify.app/) for more information.